Welcome to today's edition of the Rush 24-7 podcast.

 Yes, I confirm that I am right.

-I generally don't have to confirm that, but in this case I did.
+I generally don't have to confirm that, but in this case, I did.

 Racism is essentially a belief.

-It's words, it's uh it's thoughts.
+It's thoughts.

 Racism is not.